AXA Assurances Luxembourg

 AXA Luxembourg - piscines : des accidents en hausse

-Although figures are not available in Luxembourg, those from our French neighbours are alarming.
-In 2018, 600 children under the age of 13 were victims of drowning and 51 did not survive.
-This represents an increase of 77% in accidental drownings since the previous study, carried out every three years*.
+Although the figures are not available in Luxembourg, those from our French neighbours are alarming.
+During the summer of 2023, 1,336 drownings were recorded in France, resulting in 361 deaths, according to Santé publique France in its annual report.
+This involved 30% of children under the age of 6 and 15% of 6-17 year-olds*.
 For Jean-Louis Chabernaud, a paediatrician-resuscitator at the Hauts-de-Seine hospital in France, this surge in the number of accidents is due to the increase in the number of swimming pools: “More and more inflatable swimming pools are being installed everywhere.
 You can buy them cheaply in any supermarket.
 This multiplies the risks.”

 What the law says